 At the Shiner Law Group, we understand the premature loss of a loved one is never easy, and while no amount of financial compensation can wholly remedy the void left by the decedent’s absence, we can help you obtain the relief and peace of mind you need to move beyond this tragic incident.

-Our experienced firm of personal injury and wrongful death lawyers have dedicated over 15 years to serving families in disputes arising from motor vehicle accidents, premises liability, nursing home abuse, medical malpractice, product liability, and negligible conduct.
+Our experienced personal injury lawyers and wrongful death lawyers have dedicated over 15 years to serving Florida families in disputes arising from motor vehicle accidents, premises liability, nursing home abuse, medical malpractice, product liability, and negligible conduct.

 Pursuing a wrongful death claim can be an arduous process; however, we are standing by to guide you through the civil litigation process, advise you of your legal rights and options, and get you the recovery you deserve.

 If your loved one has been wrongfully killed due to the reckless behavior of another person or business, contact the Shiner Law Group today for a free consultation.
 We customize our legal services on a contingency fee basis, so you pay us nothing unless we win your case.

 Wrongful deaths occur when a legal duty of care is breached, resulting in the victim’s death.
 As the decedent cannot pursue legal action against the at-fault party, the victim’s family or designated estate beneficiaries can file a wrongful death claim for a broad range of economic and non-economic damages, including, but not limited to, emotional anguish, lost earnings, lost companionship, lost parental guidance, medical expenses, and funeral costs.

 If the decedent’s injuries were not immediately fatal, claimants can also pursue a personal injury claim on behalf of the victim within Florida’s two-year wrongful death statute of limitations.